July 27, 2019

 Dr. Waspy” re-enters the picture and shares his research with Cabot.
 Vanity, thy name is wasp.
 Of course, she is interested in looking younger and after numerous injections, violá, she reveals her new self.
 From a wasp’s perspective, she could not look more vibrant.
 Then the headaches start.
 A silly, cheap wasp-head mask is attached to Cabot’s head (probably her stunt double), turning her into a blood-sucking vampire wasp.
 Much easier than what the poster suggests, a wasp's body with Cabot's face.
 Needless to say, the board members immediately vote on a new CEO.

 Note: Barboura Morris, with her attention-getting first name, plays Cabot’s assistant and a flirting target for Eisley.
 She was well versed in low-budget movies and may have recognized the film score since it was used for her first Corman outing, “A Bucket of Blood.”
 Always on cue is character actor, Frank Gerstle, naturally playing a police detective.
 In an uncredited role, Corman plays a hospital doctor.
-A filler to pad the film's length, are two attractive office tarts, one of which answers the phone when not manicuring her nails.
+A filler to pad the film's length, are two attractive office tarts, one of which may answer the phone when not manicuring her nails.